Enjoy typical Scottish food and drink

 Featherblade of Scottish Beef with Chateaux Potatoes, Veggies and red wine jus

-Raspberry slices as dessert rounded off our gourmet dinner perfectly.
-They were the perfect and light ending to our first dinner in Scotland.
+The raspberry slice for dessert rounded off our gourmet dinner perfectly.
+Light and fluffy, it ended our first dinner in Scotland.

 Raspberry Cranachan Gateau with Chantilly Cream